kubevault/kubevault/docs/guides/secret-engines/druid/overview.md

       - "*"
     authenticator: MyBasicMetadataAuthenticator  # optional; this is the Quick Start default
     authorizer: MyBasicMetadataAuthorizer        # optional; this is the Quick Start default
-    insecure: false                              # set true only for self-signed dev clusters
 ```

 Apply it and wait for `STATUS=Success`: